 Strategic Areas of Development in Research

 These areas are important to attract significant funding in the form of grants, contracts, donations and partnerships; to devote considerable resources to the training of students; and to disseminate knowledge widely within the academic community, to policy-makers as appropriate, and to the broader public.
+They also provide direction on strategic investments in infrastructure, recruitment of faculty and staff, and allocation of internal research funds.

 Canada and the World